bingis-khan/KindaC/README.md

 ## current

+- Line folds and postfix calling.
-- Making a quick iterator library.
+- Making a quick iterator library (with incorrect types because... yknow).
-- Making a quick string library.

 --

+I didn't add tests for: line folding, modules, type classes, external functions!

 (note: currently, instance generalization and instantiation is scuffed, but in a weird way: it's actually more powerful, so I'm able to write all the classes and instances I want. but it's also super weird. after I implement modules and errors, I want to redo it, so that it matches Rust or similar.... or maybe I'll use this somehow?)

-No dependency checking
+No circular dependency checking

 Not sure about ALGO tho.
 Maybe I'll reannotate code with this.
 Most of the docs are in separate text files in doc/compiler/ and a small minority in doc/design/.